Taller-2-FIUBA/authentication/README.md

 # authentication

 Service to handle anything related to JWT and Firebase.

-Mostly designed to be accessed from backend.
+To be accessed from backend.

-Nowhere near ready

 # Launching